Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 await gapi.client.sql.backups.updateBackup({name: 'name'});

 /*
-Creates a blue-green deployment under a given project and location.
-This deployment provisions a synchronized green environment (target instance) from a blue production environment (source instance), facilitating updates like major version upgrades on the green instance without impacting the blue instance.
-*/
-await gapi.client.sql.blueGreenDeployments.create({parent: 'parent'});

-/*
-Deletes a blue-green deployment, including metadata and underlying resources based on the deployment state.
-If issued before switchover, this deletes the green instance.
-If issued after switchover, this deletes the old blue instance (source instance) if the `delete_old_source` field in the request is set to true.
-All blue-green deployment metadata is permanently deleted.
-Resources deleted as a result of this operation are no longer accessible and can't be restored.
-*/
-await gapi.client.sql.blueGreenDeployments.delete({name: 'name'});

-/*
-Retrieves a blue-green deployment resource under a given project and location.
-*/
-await gapi.client.sql.blueGreenDeployments.get({name: 'name'});

-/*
-Lists blue-green deployments under a given project.
-*/
-await gapi.client.sql.blueGreenDeployments.list({parent: 'parent'});

-/*
-Switches over to green instance for a blue-green deployment.
-*/
-await gapi.client.sql.blueGreenDeployments.switchover({name: 'name'});

-/*
 Generates a short-lived X509 certificate containing the provided public key and signed by a private key specific to the target instance.
 Users may use the certificate to authenticate as themselves when connecting to the database.
 */
 await gapi.client.sql.connect.generateEphemeral({